flasgger/flasgger/README.md

     ...
 ```

-If you do not want to use the decorator you can use the docsting `file:` shortcut.
+If you do not want to use the decorator you can use the docstring `file:` shortcut.

 ```python
 @app.route('/colors/<palette>/')